-A two-sided formula, if X is a data.frame.
-The left part correspond to class

-An index vector specifying the observations that belong to the learning set.
-May be missing; in that case, the learning set consists of all observations and predictions are made on the learning set.
+f A two-sided formula, if X is a data. frame.
+The left part correspond to class learnind An index vector specifying the observations that belong to the learning set.
+May be missing; in that case, the learning set consists of all observations and premodels a logical value indicating whether the model object shall be returned

-Further arguments to be passed to qda from the package MASS . . .
+...
+Further arguments to be passed to qda from the package MASS